fluencelabs/fRPC-Substrate/hacking_frpc.md

 Success!
 Go ahead and replace the `round-robin` mode with the `random` mode in your config file, stop and start the gateway and have a look at the different endpoint management.

 Congrat's, you just took a major step toward keeping you dAPP decentralized, available and performant!
-Now it's time to dive into the Fluence protocol and technology stack to learn how to improve upon the basic substrate.
+Now it's time to dive into the Fluence protocol and technology stack to learn how to improve upon the basic substrate and compete for hackathon bounties.

 ## Developing With Fluence